notnola/pinychat/README.md

 All arguments optional.

+Tinychat.com room URLs are also accepted for `ROOM`.

 See also the [Commands](#commands) section below.

 `bot.py` currently only provides a small subset of the module's features/commands.
 Full module support will be integrated eventually.